-DOJ offers a process for CTAS applicants to provide advance notice to DOJ if submission of their application will be delayed due to unforeseen Grans.gov or JustGrants technical issues.
-Applicants must provide notice prior to the close of the solicitation.
+DOJ offers a process for CTAS applicants to provide advance notice to DOJ if submission of their application will be delayed due to unforeseen Grants.gov or JustGrants technical issues.
+Applicants must provide notice via email or phone prior to the close of the solicitation.
 If applicants do not provide advance notice to DOJ about an issue that may cause a delay in the submission of the application, then the application will not be considered for funding.
 If applicants follow the steps outlined below, late submission may be considered.
 An extension of deadlines is not guaranteed.

-If you experience unforeseen Grants.gov or JustGrants technical issues beyond your control which prevent you from submitting your application by the deadline, please immediately contact the JustGrants service desk (e-mail JustGrants.Support@usdoj.gov or call 833-872-5175 to create a record of the issue before 9.00 p.m. eastern standard time.
-You must also contact the Response Center (800-421-6770) before the solicitation closes at 9:00 p.m. and email the CTAS excel budget worksheet/budget narrative, tribal justice and community profile document, the timeline document, and the applicable Purpose Area(s) narrative document(s) to tribalgrants@usdoj.gov by the 9:00 p.m. eastern standard time deadline.
-Your email to the Response Center should include, your DUNS number, and a JustGrants service desk ticket number(s).
+If you experience unforeseen Grants.gov or JustGrants technical issues beyond your control which prevent you from submitting your application by the deadline, please immediately contact the JustGrants service desk (email JustGrants.Support@usdoj.gov or call 833-872-5175) to create a record of the issue before 8:59 p.m.
+ET.
+You must also contact the Response Center (800-421-6770) before the solicitation closes at 8:59 p.m. and email the CTAS excel budget worksheet/budget narrative, tribal justice and community profile document, the timeline document, and the applicable Purpose Area(s) narrative document(s) to tribalgrants@usdoj.gov by the 8:59 p.m.
+ET deadline.
+Your email to the Response Center should include, your DUNS number and a JustGrants service desk ticket number(s).
 After DOJ reviews all of the information submitted as well as contacting the Grants.gov or JustGrants service desk to validate the technical issues you reported, DOJ will contact you to either approve or deny your emailed application.
 If the technical issues you reported cannot be validated, your application will be rejected.
-Any requests to submit applications due to technical issues after the 9:00 p.m. deadline will be rejected as untimely.
+Any requests to submit applications due to technical issues after the 8:59 p.m. deadline will be rejected as untimely.

 Note: DOJ does not automatically approve requests to submit a late application.
-After DOJ reviews the applicant's request, and contacts the Grants.gov or JustGrants service desk to verify the reported technical issues, DOJ will inform the applicant whether the request to submit a late application has been approved or denied.
+After DOJ reviews the applicant's request and contacts the Grants.gov or JustGrants service desk to verify the reported technical issues, DOJ will inform the applicant whether the request to submit a late application has been approved or denied.
 If DOJ determines that the untimely application submission was due to the applicant's failure to follow all required procedures, DOJ will deny the applicant's request to submit its application.